IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     ![](./images/media/image53.png)

     a.
-Scroll down through the `Inventory Report` to view this report which serves as good decision-making tool to info you what is inside your application runtime, and to help you to have a better understanding of the application runtime, the components it has and the relationships among them.
+Scroll down to view this report which serves as good decision-making tool to info you what is inside your application runtime, and to help you to have a better understanding of the application runtime, the components it has and the relationships among them.

     ![ta inventory report 2](./images/media/image54.png)

-9. In the `Inventory report`, view the package names of the classes in the utility Jars
+9. In the Inventory report, view the package names of the classes in the utility Jars

     a.
 Scroll down to view the **Contained Archives** section and click